 The restoration of Gdansk’s old town resulted in a massive increase in holidays and city breaks in the Tricity region, even during winter.

-Most people will spend a few days in Gdansk plus a day trip to Sopot and Gdynia or maybe to the most famous castle in this region of Poland, Malbork Castle.
+Most people will spend a few days in Gdansk and then take a day trip to Sopot and Gdynia or to the most famous castle in this region of Poland, Malbork Castle.

-Shop for Baltic Sea Amber on Mariacka Street: This picturesque street is renowned for its amber shops, where artisans craft beautiful jewellery.
-Beyond amber, you’ll find cosy cafes serving excellent coffee and delicious cakes that locals rave about.
+- Shop for Baltic Sea Amber on Mariacka Street: This picturesque street is renowned for its amber shops, where artisans craft beautiful jewellery.
+Beyond amber, you’ll find cosy cafes serving excellent coffee and delicious cakes that locals (and me) rave about.

-Walk Along the Embankment of the Motlawa River: This scenic route leads you to the Medieval Crane, a unique 15th-century structure that symbolises Gdansk’s maritime history.
+- Walk Along the Embankment of the Motlawa River: This scenic route leads you to the Medieval Crane, a unique 15th-century structure symbolising Gdansk’s maritime history.
 It’s a great spot for photography and understanding the city’s connection to the sea.

 Sustainable Travel Tips

-Stay in Eco-Friendly Hotels: Many hotels in Gdansk are working towards sustainability by employing renewable energy sources such as solar and wind power.
-When booking your accommodation, look for those that have committed to green practices, including energy efficiency, water conservation, and renewable electricity.
+- Eco-Friendly Hotels: Many hotels in Gdansk are working towards sustainability by using renewable energy sources such as solar and wind power.
+When booking your accommodation, look for those who have committed to green practices.
 The Puro Hotel is a sustainable option in Gdansk.

-Reduce Food Waste at Markets: Christmas markets in Gdansk offer an array of delightful dishes, but it’s essential to be mindful of food waste.
-Try to order portions that you can finish, and if you’re with a group, consider sharing dishes to sample a variety without wasting food.
+- Food Waste at Markets: Try to order portions that you can finish, and if you’re with a group, consider sharing dishes to sample a variety without wasting food.
 Many vendors are also happy to provide smaller servings upon request.

-Practice Ethical Consumption: Gdansk’s Christmas markets are filled with beautiful crafts, ornaments, and souvenirs.
-Be mindful of your purchases, selecting items that you genuinely need or will use.
+- Ethical Consumption: Be mindful of your purchases, selecting items that you genuinely need or will use.
 Buying locally made products supports local artisans and reduces the carbon footprint associated with transported goods.

-Opt for a Sustainable Diet: Many eateries in Gdansk offer vegetarian and vegan options, using locally sourced ingredients.
+- Sustainable Diet: Many eateries in Gdansk offer vegetarian and vegan options, using locally sourced ingredients.
 By choosing plant-based meals, even for just a few meals during your trip, you contribute to a more sustainable food system.
-Seek out restaurants that highlight their use of local, seasonal products to enjoy a culinary experience that’s kinder to the planet.

-Use Sustainable Transport: Gdansk has a well-connected public transportation system, including buses, trams, and local trains.
-Using public transport instead of renting a car reduces your carbon footprint.
+- Sustainable Transport: Gdansk has a well-connected public transportation system, including buses and local trains.
 Walking and cycling are also great ways to explore the city, especially the historical Old Town, which is best experienced on foot.
 Some companies in Gdansk offer electric or hybrid vehicles if you need to use a taxi.

 —